codecombat/codecombat/docs/PRODUCT_RULES.md

 ## Campaign and persistence

 - The campaign contains 23 missions numbered 00 through 22.
-- Missions unlock linearly unless admin mode explicitly unlocks them.
+- Missions unlock linearly unless admin mode explicitly unlocks them for the current loaded page.
 - Completion state and edited code are stored in browser `localStorage`.
+- Normal mission access is derived from the consecutive completed mission prefix: mission 00 is initially available, and each following mission becomes available only after every preceding mission has been completed.
+- A persisted `unlocked` value is never authoritative by itself.
+Before the application starts, it is normalized from the completed mission prefix so a stale or admin-inflated value cannot expose later missions.
+- Normalization preserves valid completed mission IDs, including later missions completed during admin verification, but those later completions do not unlock gaps in the normal linear path.
 - Wizard level is never stored as a separate mutable value.
 It is derived deterministically from scripted mission rewards.
 - Resetting progress removes completion and saved mission code after confirmation.
 - Resetting one mission's code requires confirmation and restores that mission's current canonical starter code.